 You could try emailing it

 People have been saying email is dead for years.
 Really?
-With 72% of people stating that they check their email six or more times daily, I’d say that’s far from the truth.
+Given people spend 2.5 hours a week checking their personal email, I’d say that’s far from the truth.
 Email is still a critical channel to use in your school branding efforts.
 Email is a great tool to get people to respond to a call to action, or to update them with time-sensitive information.
 Just make sure that your emails include an engaging subject line and that they’re brief and to the point.
 People check their email, but they also get a lot of it, so you have to stand out and not waste their time.